Analysis | The GOP’s 2022 candidate problem — and how much it might matter

-The Fix has written plenty about the state of the GOP’s 2022 field.
+The Fix has written a lot about the state of the GOP’s 2022 field.
 It includes multiple leading Senate candidates who have been accused of domestic violence.
 The Ohio Senate primary, in particular, seems to be a race over who can troll the left hardest and push the Trump-iest policies.
 Almost all of the non-incumbents Trump has endorsed have promoted his false stolen-election claims — often harder than just about all congressional Republicans.
-And Trump’s most recent endorsements include a candidate who has allied with a far-right militia leader and a congressional candidate in Michigan who echoed fringe claims, including that a Hillary Clinton adviser engaged in a satanic ritual involving drinking bodily fluids.
+And Trump’s most recent endorsements include backing a candidate who has allied with a far-right militia leader and a congressional candidate in Michigan who echoed fringe claims, including that a Hillary Clinton adviser engaged in a satanic ritual involving drinking bodily fluids.

 GOP leaders who would once intervene in such races to ensure the party didn’t nominate bad candidates are largely powerless to do much about it.
-It’s in many ways a replay of the tea party-era GOP, in which the party’s primary support often wound up hurting their chosen candidates, so they backed off.
+It’s in many ways a replay of the tea party-era GOP, in which party support in the primaries often ended up hurting the establishment’s chosen candidates, so the party backed off.

-The result was that the party nominated a string of electoral duds who might well have cost them the Senate, including Sharron Angle and Christine O’Donnell in 2010, and Todd Akin and Richard Mourdock in 2012.
+The result was that the GOP nominated a string of electoral duds who might well have cost the party the Senate.
+That number included Sharron Angle and Christine O’Donnell in 2010, and Todd Akin and Richard Mourdock in 2012.

-It’s logical to consider something similar could happen in 2022 if Republicans nominate candidates like Josh Mandel in Ohio, Sean Parnell in Pennsylvania, Eric Greitens in Missouri and Herschel Walker in Georgia.
-The Post’s Michael Scherer and Mike DeBonis had a good rundown of the GOP field this weekend, and it’s not exactly composed of a bunch of Glenn Youngkins.
+It is logical to consider that something similar could happen in 2022 if Republicans nominate candidates such as Josh Mandel in Ohio, Sean Parnell in Pennsylvania, Eric Greitens in Missouri and Herschel Walker in Georgia.
+The Washington Post’s Michael Scherer and Mike DeBonis had a good rundown of the GOP field at the weekend, and it’s not exactly composed of a bunch of Glenn Youngkins.

 But we’re also in a pretty different era even from a decade ago.
 At both the Senate and the House level, the prevailing environment drives the day more than it did even that short time ago.
-We’ve become a more parliamentary system in which people increasingly vote for the party rather than the individual.
+We’ve become a more parliamentary system, in which people increasingly vote for the party rather than the individual.

 In the Senate, for instance, only one 2020 Senate race featured a Senate winner and a presidential winner from opposite parties: Maine.
 The 2016 election featured zero.